Contrarian Corpus

 Adjusted operating margin (FY15)

-19.7%, flat vs 20.0% at IPO in FY2001 despite 70x revenue growth
+19.7%, flat vs. 20.0% at IPO in FY2001 despite 70x revenue growth

-Operating margin target (FY18E)
+Operating margin target under plan

 Peer operating margins

-TCS 26.6%, Infosys 25.4%, HCL 20.3%, Wipro 18.5% vs Cognizant 18.0% (adj.
-SBC)
+TCS 26.6%, Infosys 25.4%, HCL 20.3%, Wipro 18.5% vs. Cognizant 18.0% (SBC-adjusted)

 5-year relative TSR

--83% vs core IT services peers, -109% vs 10-K peers, -129% vs proxy peer group
+-83% vs. core IT services peers, -109% vs. 10-K peers, -129% vs. proxy peer group

 NTM P/E multiple

-14.9x Cognizant vs 17.4x S&P500, 20.3x Accenture, 17.2x TCS
+14.9x Cognizant vs. 17.4x S&P 500, 20.3x Accenture, 17.2x TCS

-P/E premium vs peers
+P/E premium vs. peers

-Premium eroded from +8.1x vs S&P 5 years ago to -2.5x today
+Premium vs. S&P eroded from +8.1x five years ago to -2.5x today — first-ever discount

 FY16E revenue growth guidance

-Cut from 14.3% to 8.9% over three guidance reductions in 2016
+Cut from 14.3% to 8.9% across three guide-downs in 2016

-Capital return (% of FCF since 2010)
+Capital returned (% of FCF since 2010)

 Dividend yield

-0% Cognizant vs 1.9% peer median (Accenture 1.9%, IBM 3.4%)
+0% Cognizant vs. 1.9% peer median (Accenture 2.0%, Infosys 2.6%, IBM 3.4%)

 Net cash

-$4bn net cash, $1.1bn onshore, virtually no debt
+$4bn, including $1.1bn onshore post-Trizetto, virtually no debt

 FY18E EPS under plan